 Reputational Noise impacts from temporary pumping installations lead to complaints and adverse publicity, and potentially EPA noise pollution enforcement actions Unlikely Minor Low Site selection and pump placement to minimise noise impacts.
 Selection of quiet pumping equipment and installation of noise suppression measures.
 Ensure that pumping contractors check and maintain equipment Consider curtailing pumping during peak camper visitation periods for public land sites.
 MCMA Low Dynamic Safety Water delivery infrastructure (including temporary pumps etc.) creates safety risks for public.
 Note: Water deliveries may also encourage increased visitation to particular sites.
 Possible Moderate Medium Install safety barricades and implement suitable traffic control measures Provide alert in the appropriate "changed conditions" sections of the PV website.
 MCMA/ asset owner PV Low Static Environment Changes in seasonal conditions (esp. from dry to wet) and moving to expanded watering action scenarios may lead to difficulties in planning and implementing necessary actions, limiting the potential scope of watering actions resulting in failure to achieve environmental benefits Unlikely Minor Low Monitoring climate forecasts and developing contingency plans for possible changes to actions.
 Identify any potential changes to proposed actions arising through SCBEWC Communicate potential for changes to watering actions to stakeholders and the wider community.
 Review MCMA register of structures and ensure that structures are adjusted/operated as necessary in light of changed conditions.
 Implement more responsive procurement processes to allow adaptation to changing conditions (e.g. ability to promptly engage pumping contractors) MCMA VEWH MCMA MCMA MCMA Low Dynamic Legal Environmental deliveries cause unauthorised inundation of private land, resulting in impacts on farm activities and assets.
 Unlikely Moderate Low Update and ensure currency of any applicable agreements covering inundation of private land.
 Review previous watering events to identify any high-risk locations and develop specific actions as appropriate.
 Undertake site inspections prior to commencement of deliveries to identify new risk areas for action (including consideration of risks to property access routes).
-Inform landholders of intended watering actions and provide a contact number to call if they become aware of issues during the event.
-MCMA Low Static
+Inform landholders of intended watering actions and provide a contact number to call if they become aware of issues during the event. МСМА Low Static

 Environment Other environmental water managers' competing priorities and objectives may limit the ability to achieve intended objectives.
 (E.g. weir pool lowering prevents deliveries to Lindsay/Wallpolla) Possible Minor Low Early communication of priorities and objectives to other environmental water managers, and development of combined NSW/Vic watering proposals to SCBEWC Participation and co-ordination through various forums including OAGs.
 Studies to quantify relative benefits and impacts of competing actions.
+Note - mitigations may need to be reviewed and improved or expanded to addressed increased complexity arising from new SDLAM projects (in NSW and Vic) coming on-line.
 MCMA Low Dynamic Business Costs Insufficient resources available (including staff, funding for maintenance of roads, regulators, pumping etc), across partner organisations to deliver all planned environmental watering actions, leading to cancellation or interruptions of deliveries and/or impacts to roads and infrastructure etc (esp. in PV areas).
 Note: - This risk relates to unplanned resource shortfalls, for example where Parks staff are diverted to bushfire duties with no advance warning. - Causes of risk may also include shortage of service providers, rather than just staff shortages.
-Assessment relates to 2024- 25 conditions Possible Minor Low Partners notify the CMA and VEWH of resourcing constraints in advance of deliveries and VEWH convenes OAG meetings to consider implications and potential solutions Continue to actively prioritise actions to match available resources and ensure key actions are delivered.
+Assessment relates to 2025-26 conditions Possible Minor Low Partners notify the CMA and VEWH of resourcing constraints in advance of deliveries and VEWH convenes OAG meetings to consider implications and potential solutions Continue to actively prioritise actions to match available resources and ensure key actions are delivered.
 Reallocation of tasks and available funding.
-Note: also requires site specific assessments MCMA MCMA MCMA Low Dynamic
+Note: also requires site specific assessments Residual risk based on 25-26 conditions MCMA MCMA Low Dynamic